SenjuroKanez/ise-delet-mt-krna-kaam-pra-he/README.md

 🐍 python/ → if you trust imports more than logic

 💻 cpp/ → if you like pain, recursion, and seg faults

+♟ Database/ → if you want some succesfull forums and data collection.

 Run.
 Cry.
 Debug.
 Repeat.